mikics/mikics.github.io/docs/_posts/2022-07-19-scattering-boundary-conditions-in-dolfinx.markdown

-Now, let's consider an infinite metallic wire immersed in a background medium (e.g. vacuum or water) that is hit by an electromagnetic wave with its wavevector and electric field polarization perpendicular to the wire axis.
-Due to the degeneracy of the problem along the axis direction, we can solve a 2D problem, with our domain being $\Omega=\Omega_{m}
+Now, let's consider an infinite metallic wire immersed in a background medium (e.g. vacuum or water) that is hit by an electromagnetic wave with its wavevector and electric field perpendicular to the wire axis.
+Due to the degeneracy of the problem along the axis direction, we can solve the problem in two-dimension, with our domain being $\Omega=\Omega_{m}
 \cup\Omega_{b}$, made up by the cross-section of the wire $\Omega_m$ and the background medium
 $\Omega_{b}$ surrounding the wire.
-We will delimit our domain with external circular boundary $\partial \Omega$.
+We will delimit our domain with an external circular boundary $\partial \Omega$.
 Our aim is to calculate the electric field $\mathbf{E}_s$ scattered by the wire.
 We will consider a background plane wave with a wavelength $\lambda_0$.